lotaris/jee-oauth/request-oauth-tokens.md

 	@Override
 	public OAuthClientDetails buildClientDetails(String clientId) {
 		// get the Client entity by clientId
-		// build and return a OAuthClientDetails instance with the Client information required for authentication }
+		// build and return an OAuthClientDetails instance with the Client information required for authentication }
 }
 ```
-In case `password` grant type is used, a second service is needed to build a [OAuthUserDetails][OAuthUserDetails] with information about the User doing the request, based on the `username` sent in the request parameters.
+In case `password` grant type is used, a second service is needed to build an [OAuthUserDetails][OAuthUserDetails] with information about the User doing the request, based on the `username` sent in the request parameters.

 For this you need to extend [IOAuthUserDetailsBuilder][IOAuthUserDetailsBuilder] interface to add the `Local` annotation and then to implement the new interface in a service.